Registration for Fall 2016

 - Settlement of Account

-All Undergraduates must go to the forms page and download the Advisor Assessment Form.
+All Undergraduates must go to the forms page and download the Faculty Advisor and Degree Program Assessment Form.

 Students should complete this evaluation AFTER meeting with their faculty advisor and BEFORE coming to the Undergraduate Office to obtain their AAC.